julienvanderheyden/RT1_assignment2/README.md

-# Assignment 2: Research Track 1
+# Assignment 2: Action/Service Implementation

 This project is part of the second assignment for the **"Research Track 1"** course.
 It involves the implementation of a ROS package called `assignment2_rt`.
 The package provides two nodes to interact with an action server from another package (`assignment_2_2024`) and manage robot goals and target tracking.